haileyok/dontshowmethis/README.md

 This project monitors Bluesky posts in real-time via Jetstream and uses an LLM (via any OpenAI-compatible completions API) to classify replies to watched accounts.
 It automatically applies labels such as "bad-faith", "off-topic", and "funny" to help users filter and moderate content.

+The system supports multiple AI providers including LM Studio (local), OpenAI, Claude (Anthropic), and any other OpenAI-compatible API.

 The system consists of two components:
 1. **Go Consumer** - Monitors the Jetstream firehose and analyzes replies using an LLM
 2. **Skyware Labeler** - TypeScript server that manages and emits content labels